greekgodmarz/Testing/HOWTO.md

 Git Bash offers a variety of Linux tools on Windows that are very useful for software development, testing, deployment, configuration and many other tasks.

 ## 1.1 Git
+For all the commands below you need to open the Git Bash application.
+It provides you with a resizable text console and plenty of tools.

 ### 1.1.1 Cloning A Repo
+This implies that there's alread a remote repository that you can clone.
 Cloning a repository to the local file system:
 ```
 git clone git@github.com:greekgodmarz/Testing.git [directory]